seleznevm/CEX-TG-alarm-bot/README.md

 # CEX-TG-alarm-bot
-Bot that send to dedicated TG channel information about alarms from TV and CEX deals
+Bot that send to dedicated TG channel information about alarms from Trading View and CEX deals